Recognizing the Early Signs of Dementia and Alzheimer’s Disease

 Medications can help slow down the progression of dementia and Alzheimer’s disease, but their effectiveness varies.
 Alternative treatments like cognitive stimulation therapy and music therapy may also be beneficial in managing symptoms.

-How Can Caregivers Effectively Communicate and Connect With Individuals Suffering From Dementia or Alzheimer’s Disease?
+How Can Caregivers Effectively Communicate and Connect With Individuals who have Dementia or Alzheimer’s Disease?

 What Are Some Resources or Support Groups Available for Individuals and Families Affected by Dementia or Alzheimer’s Disease?